astrolet/precious/README.md

 Python, a C compiler and Node.js are already installed.

-## CAVEATS
+## LACKS

 It's unknown how the project should be setup for Windows development / use.
 Perhaps it just works flawlessly or with just a bit of extra setup effort?
 Verification / contribution of such instructions would be great to have.

-Spawhing a process to run a Python script is kind of slow.
+Spawning a process to run a Python script is kind of slow.
 Some day, it would be preferable to have Node.js bindings directly to the Swiss Ephemeris, without going through Python or FFI.
 Either this [swisseph](https://github.com/mivion/swisseph) library or (maybe also) [Emscripten](http://emscripten.org) stand out as possible next steps.

-## LICENSE
+## LAW

 This is [Unlicensed](http://astrolet.github.com/precious/UNLICENSE.html) (free and unencumbered public domain software), except for LICENSE applying to the